kaj/kratsbox/README.markdown

     $('a.image').kratsbox();

-As usual, you need to execute that after the links actualla exits.
+As usual, you need to execute that after the links actually exits.
 You also might want to set some options, e.g. for localization.

     $(function() {